-If you are interested in submitting a proposal for a panel or an individual presentation, please review the Call for Abstracts (below) for guidelines and to submit.
-In order to maximize useful information and informed exchange, we'd like presentations to be 10 to 12 minutes, and feature new data or ideas, considered exposition of important issues, and perhaps most importantly, insights into where renewable energy markets are headed.
-At the discretion of the Planning Committee, some sessions may be conducted in a group discussion format rather than presentation-style.
+If you are interested in submitting a proposal for a panel or an individual presentation, please review the Call for Abstracts for guidelines and to submit.
+We're looking for dynamic, engaging speakers with a compelling story to tell, and ideas for panels and presentations that are timely, unique, and informative.
+Some sessions are discussion-oriented while others feature presentations.
+We'd like presentations to be about 10 minutes, and feature new data or ideas, consideration of important issues, and most importantly, fresh and informed thinking about where renewable energy markets are headed.

 Organizations Using Renewable Energy